nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 307
 00:17:18,016 --> 00:17:20,209
-[SPEAKER_02]: She was on the treadmill for like 10 days.
+[SPEAKER_02]: She was on the treadmill for like 10 seconds.

 308
 00:17:20,189 --> 00:17:24,968
-[SPEAKER_02]: seconds and they saw stuff rushed her to the ER she had a triple bypass
+[SPEAKER_02]: They saw stuff rushed her to the ER she had a triple bypass

 309
 00:17:24,948 --> 00:17:25,412